Holographic two-point functions of heavy operators revisited: LLM two-point functions

 Then, we again make the change of variables $z=1/R$ and calculate the GHY term on the cutoff $z=\eps$.
 In this case, the integrand of the GHY term is

 Then, if we integrate the difference of \eqref{GH_LLM} and \eqref{GH_AdS} and restore the dimensions, we obtain

 where we have used expression \eqref{dimension} for the dimension of the operator.
-Thus, we obtain that the on-shell action depends only on the endpoints of the integration over the global time, and we assume that the endpoints encode the positions of the operator on the boundary as above in the Section \ref{sec-GG}.
-Then, we obtain the correct behavior of the two-point function by evaluating the on-shell action:
+We therefore find that the on-shell action is entirely determined by the endpoints of the time interval.
+These endpoints should not be viewed as arbitrary cutoffs: these are the boundary data that encode the positions of the two heavy operator insertions on the boundary, in complete analogy with the discussion of Section~\ref{sec-GG}.
+Consequently, the regulated on-shell action reproduces the expected spacetime dependence of the heavy two-point function:

+Note that this should be distinguished from the prescription in \cite{Abajian:2023jye,Abajian:2023bqv}, where one attempts to construct a genuinely Euclidean two-point-function geometry whose boundary sources are localized at two separated points.

+Here we have demonstrated that the on-shell value of the Gibbons-Hawking-York term calculated in an arbitrary\footnote{Here for simplicity we have considered radially symmetric droplets, but the analysis can be generalized straightforwardly to any non-symmetric droplet provided it is asymptotically AdS.} LLM background reproduces the correct coordinate dependence of the two-point function.
+On the gauge theory side one can consider, for example, Schur polynomial operators in huge representations (with number of boxes in Young tableau of order $N^2$), which will be dual to LLM geometries with a droplet given by concentric annuli.
+However, one can also consider operators that are dual to giant gravitons, which are supposed to be described by the AdS disc droplet with a thin ring excitation \cite{Skenderis:2007yb,Takayama_2005,Anempodistov:2025maj}.
+In Appendix \ref{app-thin-ring} we demonstrate how giant graviton two-point functions can also be reproduced using the thin ring distributions directly from LLM geometries using the results of this section.